 TeamViewer: TeamViewer offers free access to its Blitz platform, which can be used for file sharing, video conferences, and screen sharing.
 Teachers can use Blitz to set up video conference calls with up to 50 students (source).

-Teamwork: Teamwork offers free access to its remote work management and chat messaging app until the end of 2020.
+Teamwork: Teamwork offers free access to its remote work management and chat messaging app.
 Teachers can use this software to assign projects and assignments, share files, and monitor the learning progress of their students (source).

 Thoughtexchange: The Thoughtexchange enterprise crowdsourcing platform is free for students, faculty, and staff members who are affected by school closures.
 This platform can be used to exchange discussions, ask questions about the pandemic, and offer support throughout the pandemic (source).

-Windstream Enterprise: Windstream Enterprise is providing 90 days of free access to OfficeSuite UC standard and HD Meeting.
-The standard version of OfficeSuite UC features desktop and mobile softphone services.
+Windstream Enterprise: Windstream Enterprise is offering up to 5 months of free access to OfficeSuite UC with SD-WAN for qualified subscribers.
 Teachers can use HD Meeting to set up video conference calls with up to 100 students (source).

 Zoom: Zoom basic accounts now have the Waiting Room feature enabled by default, and the 40-minute meeting limit is temporarily removed.
 Free training webinars are also available for K-12 teachers who want to incorporate their curriculum and teaching practices to virtual classrooms (source).